RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 By default, this mod adds the new classes in addition to the basic classes.
 To replace the basic classes entirely, edit XComClassData.ini to set NumInDeck and NumInForcedDeck to 0 for the basic classes.

+Beta version v0.5
+Item changes
+  * Flechette rounds' hit penalty now depends on range.
+It scales quadratically from 0 at point blank to -10 at maximum visual range.

 Beta version v0.4
 General changes
   * Improved compatibility with other mods.